 Keep Circulating the Tapes: It's one of the few public radio shows not archived in its entirety online, due to music licensing issues.
 Comedy segments are available, however, and there are cassette and CD sets floating about.
+The Lake Wobegon sketches are also available as official NPR podcasts.

 During the production of the film, Robert Altman's condition was fading and he announced that he had a pacemaker in his heart.
 For insurance purposes, Big Name Fan, Paul Thomas Anderson was an overseer who would step in as director if anything happened to Altman.
 As such, the film's themes of "death" can be seen as Altman's own reflection of his mortality.